Minerals and Energy

-Further, recent developments in the region (such as recommencement of iron ore mining on Koolan Island) indicate a potential increase in mining output for the region and consequently the State for 2019.
-Figures released by the Australian Bureau of Statistics (ABS) in March 2019 indicated that the trend estimate for total mineral exploration (other than petroleum) expenditure increased 1.7% ($9.4m) to $573.9m in the March quarter 2019.
-On a national scale, the largest contributor to the increase in the trend estimate in the December 2018 quarter was Western Australia (up 0.6%, $1.9m).
+Further, recent developments in the region (such as recommencement of iron ore mining on Koolan Island) indicate a potential increase in mining output for the region and consequently the State for 2019 and 2020.
+Figures released by the Australian Bureau of Statistics (ABS) in June 2019 indicated that the trend estimate for total mineral exploration (other than petroleum) expenditure increased 1.7% ($9.4m) to $573.9m in the March quarter 2019.
+On a national scale, the largest contributor to the increase in the trend estimate this quarter was Western Australia (up 2.6%, $8.8m).

 Brief History of Kimberley Mining

 The Kimberley region has a long history of mining activity, commencing with the discovery of gold in Halls Creek in 1885 which led to a brief gold rush, opened up the east Kimberley, the port of Wyndham and the establishment of a number of cattle stations.The construction of the first iron ore mine in WA began in 1944 on Cockatoo Island, with the first shipments of iron ore made in 1951.
 In the 1980s diamond and zinc/lead deposits were discovered and mines were commissioned at Argyle (diamonds) and Cadjebut (zinc/lead).
 Further exploration for a variety of resources, including gold and now rare earths near Halls Creek, continues.